CMB2/CMB2/readme.md

 * [WDS-Simple-Page-Builder](https://github.com/WebDevStudios/WDS-Simple-Page-Builder): Uses existing template parts in the currently-active theme to build a customized page with rearrangeable elements.
 Built with CMB2.
 * [CMB2 Example Theme](https://github.com/WebDevStudios/CMB2-Example-Theme): Demonstrate how to include CMB2 in your theme, as well as some cool tips and tricks.
 * [facetwp-cmb2](https://github.com/FacetWP/facetwp-cmb2): FacetWP integration with CMB2.
-* [CMB2-grid](https://github.com/origgami/CMB2-grid) from [origgami](https://github.com/origgami/): A grid system for Wordpress CMB2 library that allows the creation of columns for a better layout in the admin.
+* [CMB2-grid](https://github.com/origgami/CMB2-grid) from [origgami](https://github.com/origgami/): A grid system for WordPress CMB2 library that allows the creation of columns for a better layout in the admin.
 * [CMB2 Conditionals](https://github.com/jcchavezs/cmb2-conditionals) from [jcchavezs](https://github.com/jcchavezs/): Allows developers to relate fields so the display of one is conditional on the value of another.
 * [CMB2 Metabox Code Generator](http://hasinhayder.github.io/cmb2-metabox-generator/) from [hasinhayder](https://github.com/hasinhayder/): Use this code generator to generate fully functional CMB2 metaboxes by visually adding fields in the designer.